AviWind02/AvisEasyTrainer/README.md

 ## Notes

 This is just a learning tool not a serious project.
 Built for fun and experimentation with game memory, rendering, and plugin structure.

+Even though this is a fun project, please provide credit if you end up using it for anything......though I doubt anyone will use this lol.